Are predatory insects plaguing your garden?

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-They can help control up to 200 different species of insects in 100 different families.
-That’s definitely a wide range of coverage!
+These fascinating organisms can help control up to 200 different species of insects from 100 different families.
+That’s pretty wide-ranging coverage.

 - Different Types and Behavior